-- 1. The establishment of a consulate in the receiving State shall be subject to the consent of that State. - 2.
-The sending and receiving States shall determine by agreement the seat of the consulate and the limits of the consular district. - Article 3.
-A consular officer shall be a national of the sending State. - Article 4.
-1. Prior to the appointment of a head of consulate, the sending State shall ascertain through the diplomatic channel that the receiving State will agree to recognize the person in question in his capacity of head of consulate. - 2.
+- 3. Only a national of the sending State may be a consular officer. - Article 3.
+1. Prior to the appointment of a head of consulate, the sending State shall obtain, through the diplomatic channel, the consent of the receiving State to such appointment. - 2.
 The sending State shall transmit through its diplomatic mission to the Ministry of Foreign Affairs of the receiving State the consular commission or other document of appointment of the head of consulate.
 The commission or other document shall specify the full name of the head of consulate, his rank, the consular district in which he will perform his duties and the seat of the consulate. - 3.
 On presentation of the commission or other document of appointment of the head of consulate, the exequatur or other authorization shall be granted as soon as possible and free of charge by the receiving State. - 4.
 The head of consulate may take up his duties as soon as the receiving State has granted him the exequatur or other authorization. - 5.
 Pending delivery of the exequatur or other authorization, the receiving State may permit the head of consulate to exercise his consular functions on a provisional basis. - 6.
-As soon as the head of consulate has been recognized, even on a provisional basis, the authorities of the receiving State shall make the necessary arrangements to enable him to perform his functions. - Article 5.
-1. The sending State shall notify the Ministry of Foreign Affairs of the receiving State: - (a) of the full name and function of a consular officer appointed in a capacity other than that of head of the consulate; - (b) of the full name of a consular employee.
+As soon as the head of consulate has been recognized, even on a provisional basis, the authorities of the receiving State shall make the necessary arrangements to enable him to perform his functions. - Article 4.
+1. The sending State shall notify the Ministry of Foreign Affairs of the receiving State of the full name and function of consular officers appointed in a capacity other than that of head of consulate.